-In the case of a stubborn, unrepentant attitude on the part of at least one spouse, the other spouse who desires to reconcile is not bound to force their unrepentant partner to stay married to them (1 Corinth.
-7:15).
+In the case of a stubborn, unrepentant attitude on the part of at least one spouse, the other spouse who desires to reconcile is not bound to force their unrepentant partner to stay married to them (1 Corinthians 7:15).
 God desires forgiveness and reconciliation, such that He would will that two people who have gotten divorced would eventually reconcile and re-unite with their former partner in marriage once again.
-This would be the ideal outcome for a couple who has divorced.
+This would be the ideal outcome for a couple that has divorced.
 But what if it looks like reconciliation will never happen and one (or both) of the partners wants to get remarried to somebody else?
 Jesus says:

 That means that God does not approve of a divorced person getting remarried.
 As long as there remains the possibility of reconciliation and re-unification in marriage, a new marriage to a different person is not permissible.
 It is sin.
 The Bible says:

-“To the married I give this charge (not I, but the Lord): the wife should not separate from her husband (but if she does, she should remain unmarried or else be reconciled to her husband), and the husband should not divorce his wife.”
-(1Corinthians 7:10-11 ESV)
+“To the married I give this charge (not I, but the Lord).
+The wife should not separate from her husband.
+But if she does, she should remain unmarried or else be reconciled to her husband.
+And the husband should not divorce his wife.”
+(1 Corinthians 7:10-11)

 If the former spouse dies, then the remaining spouse is free to marry:

 “A wife is bound to her husband as long as he lives.
 But if her husband dies, she is free to be married to whom she wishes, only in the Lord.”
-(1Corinthians 7:39 ESV)
+(1 Corinthians 7:39)

-In the case where a former spouse is still alive, and sinfully marries a different person instead of seeking reconciliation, God would not want that second marriage to end in divorce – even if that spouse who remarried realized that he or she had sinned by marrying instead of seeking reconciliation.
-The Bible teaches that if a person divorces, remarries with a different person, then that second marriage ends (for whatever reason), then the original spouses can not get back together:
+In the case where a former spouse is still alive, and sinfully marries a different person instead of seeking reconciliation, God would not want that second marriage to end in divorce.
+Even if that spouse who remarried realized that he or she had sinned by marrying instead of seeking reconciliation.
+The Bible teaches that if a person divorces, remarries with a different person, then that second marriage ends (for whatever reason), then the original spouses can not get back together.

-““When a man takes a wife and marries her, if then she finds no favor in his eyes because he has found some indecency in her, and he writes her a certificate of divorce and puts it in her hand and sends her out of his house, and she departs out of his house, and if she goes and becomes another man’s wife, and the latter man hates her and writes her a certificate of divorce and puts it in her hand and sends her out of his house, or if the latter man dies, who took her to be his wife, then her former husband, who sent her away, may not take her again to be his wife, after she has been defiled, for that is an abomination before the LORD.
+“When a man takes a wife and marries her, if then she finds no favor in his eyes because he has found some indecency in her, and he writes her a certificate of divorce and puts it in her hand and sends her out of his house, and she departs out of his house, and if she goes and becomes another man’s wife, and the latter man hates her and writes her a certificate of divorce and puts it in her hand and sends her out of his house, or if the latter man dies, who took her to be his wife, then her former husband, who sent her away, may not take her again to be his wife, after she has been defiled.
+For that is an abomination before the LORD.
 And you shall not bring sin upon the land that the LORD your God is giving you for an inheritance.”
-(Deuteronomy 24:1-4 ESV)
+(Deuteronomy 24:1-4)

-Therefore, if the former spouse remarries somebody else, thus cutting off any possibility of being reunited in marriage, then the spouse who held out for remarrying their former spouse is now free to marry someone else
+Therefore, if the former spouse remarries somebody else, thus cutting off any possibility of being reunited in marriage, then the spouse who held out for remarrying their former spouse is now free to marry someone else.